flaturtha/CharlieChan/_serials/mr-binglers-murder-maze-part-8.md

 ### Harry Wilson
 {: .chaptertitle}

-A cicada burred into life at Mr. Bingler's elbow, and he relit started in sudden reflex, then crouched back in the shadow of the hedge.
+<span class="firstcharacter">A</span> cicada burred into life at Mr. Bingler's elbow, and he relit started in sudden reflex, then crouched back in the shadow of the hedge.
 He shivered at the faint wail of a far-off siren, remembering his terrified flight from the hospital.
 He had abandoned the milk wagon after a ride of ten blocks, had boarded a passing bus, changed buses twice, and then walked almost a mile.
 And new he was crouched in the shadow of the hedge that paralleled Harvey Wilson's lawn.

 Why he was there, he could not have explained logically.
 He knew only that it was from this house that he had been taken for a ride that had ended with murder.
 He shuddered violently, recalling the fingerprints he had left on the traitorous sword.